-On January 28, 2019, our board of directors authorized a stock buyback program pursuant to which we may, from time to time, purchase up to \$50.0 million of our outstanding common stock (the "Stock Buyback Program").
-Our board of directors authorized increases of \$50.0 million in September 2019 and \$75.0 million in December 2019, resulting in an aggregate authorization to purchase of up to \$175.0 million of our common stock.
-Our board of directors also authorized an extension of the original expiration date from December 31, 2019 to December 31, 2020 and then to March 31, 2021.
+On January 28, 2019, our Board of Directors authorized a stock buyback program pursuant to which we may, from time to time, purchase up to \$50.0 million of our outstanding common stock (the "Stock Buyback Program").
+Our Board of Directors authorized increases of \$50.0 million in September 2019, \$75.0 million in December 2019 and \$75.0 million in September 2021, resulting in an aggregate authorization to purchase of up to \$250.0 million of our common stock.
+Our Board of Directors also authorized extensions of the expiration date of the Stock Buyback Program from December 31, 2019 to December 31, 2020, then from December 31, 2021 to March 31, 2021 and then from March 31, 2021 to December 31, 2022.
 The shares may be repurchased in the open market or in privately negotiated transactions from time to time, depending upon market conditions and other factors, and in accordance with applicable regulations of the SEC.
 The Stock Buyback Program does not obligate the Company to purchase any shares.
-The Stock Buyback Program may be terminated or amended by the board of directors at any time prior to its expiration.
-During the fourth quarter of 2020, the Company repurchased the following shares of its common stock:
+The Stock Buyback Program may be terminated or amended by the Board of Directors at any time prior to its expiration.
+During the fourth quarter of 2021, the Company had no repurchases of shares of its common stock.